-We expect and train renters in Boston to remit rent on time.
-Nearly every tenant we've ever managed has taken advantage of the grace period at some point during their tenancy, but we are very diligent about explaining that rent is due on the first day of the month.
+We expect and train renters in Boston to pay rent on time.
+Nearly every renter we've ever managed has taken advantage of the grace period at some point during their lease, but we are very diligent about explaining that rent is due on the first day of the month.
 After the first day of the month, the lease allows for a grace period because sometimes unexpected events can cause the best laid plans to go wrong.
 If the renter pays during the grace period, there is no late fee charged to the tenant.

-It is in the best interest of both the tenant and property owner to come to an agreement to avoid the cost, inconvenience, and time involved in the court process.
-An eviction can jeopardize a tenant’s ability to secure future housing and will impact their rental history and future rental references.
+It is in the best interest of both the tenant and landlord to come to an agreement to avoid the cost, inconvenience, and time involved in the court process.
+An eviction can jeopardize a renter’s ability to secure future housing and will impact their rental history and future rental references.

-The best way to avoid an eviction process is to start with good tenant screening and background checks.
-There is a process that can take a number of weeks to evict a renter.
+The best way to avoid an eviction process is to start with good renter screening and background checks.
+There is a process that can take a number of weeks to evict a tenant.
 All evictions require a court hearing and an order signed by a judge.
-Because this process is lengthy, Nesbitt Realty is very swift to act when a tenant is even a day late.
+Because this process is lengthy, Nesbitt Realty is very swift to act when a renter is even a day late.

-a handy source for rental investors in Boston
+a free reference for property owners in Boston

 - Before you lease out your rental in Boston